gatsbyjs/gatsby/docs/docs/querying-with-graphql.md

 sub-components need.
 Then, Gatsby makes that data available in the browser when needed by your components.

-Data from any number of sources is made queryable in one unified layer:
+Data from any number of sources is made queryable in one unified layer, a key part of the Gatsby building process:

 <LayerModel initialLayer="Data" />